frontinus/rust_project/README.md

-# Application Programming (Malnati)
-## Project m1: Multi-platform screen-grabbing utility

-Using the Rust programming language, create a screen grabbing utility capable of acquiring what is currently shown in a display, post-process it and make it available in one or more formats.

-The application should fulfill the following requirements:
+# Rust Screen Grabber & Annotation Tool

+A multi-platform screen grabbing utility built with Rust and the Druid GUI framework.
+This was created for a university programming project and implements all core and bonus features.

+## 🌟 Features

+This tool fulfills all project requirements, including:

- - Platform Support: The utility should be compatible with multiple desktop operating systems, including Windows, macOS, and Linux.
+- Cross-Platform: Built to be compatible with Windows, macOS, and Linux.

- - User Interface (UI): The utility should have an intuitive and user-friendly interface that allows users to easily navigate through the application's features.
- - Selection Options: The utility should allow the user to restrict the grabbed image to a custom area selected with a click and drag motion.
-The selected area may be further adjusted with subsequent interactions.
+- Advanced Selection: Capture the full screen or select a custom area with a click-and-drag motion.
- - Hotkey Support: The utility should support customizable hotkeys for quick screen grabbing.
-Users should be able to set up their preferred shortcut keys.
- - Output Format: The utility should support multiple output formats including .png, .jpg, .gif.
-It should also support copying the screen grab to the clipboard.

- As a bonus, the application may also provide the following features:
- - Annotation Tools: The utility should have built-in annotation tools like shapes, arrows, text, and a color picker for highlighting or redacting parts of the screen grab.
- - Delay Timer: The utility should support a delay timer function, allowing users to set up a screen grab after a specified delay.
- - Save Options: The utility should allow users to specify the default save location for screen grabs.
-It should also support automatic saving with predefined naming conventions.
- - Multi-monitor Support: The utility should be able to recognize and handle multiple monitors independently, allowing users to grab screens from any of the connected displays.
+- Multi-Monitor Support: Recognizes and captures from any connected display.

+- Customizable Hotkeys: Set your own global hotkey for instant captures.

+- Delay Timer: Set a delay (in seconds) before the capture begins.

+- Multiple Output Formats:

+  - Save files as .png, .jpg, or .gif.

+  - Copy directly to the clipboard.

+- Full Annotation Suite:

+  - Shapes: Add resizable circles and triangles.

+  - Arrows: Add resizable arrows to point things out.

+  - Text: Add text directly onto the image.

+  - Highlighter: Add a semi-transparent highlighter.

+  - Color Picker: Choose the color and transparency for all your annotations.

+- Image Editing:

+  - Crop: Crop your screenshot after taking it.

+  - File Naming: Set a custom file name and save location.

+## 🚀 How to Use

+- Go to the Releases page.

+- Download the .zip file for your operating system.

+- Unzip the file and run the application executable.

+## 🛠️ Tech Stack

+- Language: Rust

+- GUI Framework: druid

+- Core Libraries:

+  - image (For image processing and annotation)

+  - arboard (For cross-platform clipboard access)

+  - screenshots (For multi-monitor screen capture)

+  - serde (For saving and loading hotkey configurations)